yeti-platform/yeti/README.md

 Check the [wiki](https://github.com/tomchop/malcom/wiki) for a Quickstart with some nice screenshots and a tutorial on [how to add your own feeds](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).

-If you need some help, or want to contribute, feel free to join our [Google Group](https://groups.google.com/forum/#!forum/malcom-users) or try to grab someone on IRC (#malcom on freenode.net, it's pretty quiet but there's alwas someone around).
+If you need some help, or want to contribute, feel free to join the [mailing list](https://groups.google.com/forum/#!forum/malcom-users) or try to grab someone on IRC (#malcom on freenode.net, it's pretty quiet but there's always someone around).

 ![nodes-tomchop.png](http://direct.tomchop.me/malcom/nodes-tomchop.png)
 Graph for the host tomchop.me.